Swapnil41/DotMatrixWidget/README.md

 # 🕐 Nothing Phone — Transparent Dot Matrix Clock Widget

-It is a custom dot matrix style clock widget for Nothing Phone with a fully transparent background.
-The default Nothing OS widget has a similar dot matrix style but its background is not transparent, this project fixes that and makes it blend perfectly into any wallpaper.
+It is a custom dot matrix style clock widget with a fully transparent background.
+Originally inspired by the Nothing Phone dot matrix aesthetic, this widget works on any Android device running Android 8.0 (Oreo) and above.

+The default Nothing OS widget has a similar dot matrix style but its background is not transparent — this project fixes that and makes it blend perfectly into any wallpaper on any Android device.

 **Created by [Swapnil Majhi](https://github.com/Swapnil41)** learning UI/UX, assisted by Claude AI and Cursor AI.